yehia67/documentation/ict/0.1/references/api-errors.md

 # Troubleshooting

-**You may find some of these common issues while sending requests to the ICT REST API.**
+**Use this reference guide to resolve issues related to sending requests to the ICT REST API.**

 ## 500 server error